18520173/CS106-Project-Heuristic-Functions-in-Solving-2048-Game/README.md

 For the AI implementation, go to Assets/Scripts/.
 The Priority-based AI is in the file 'PriorityBased.cs', and the Best-first one is in 'BestFirstAlgorithm.cs' file.

 *How to run the AI in Unity

-1. Download all files in the folder.
+1. Download all files in the folders.
 2. Build a project contains the folder with all files.
 3. After done building and importing file, there will be a scene in the center of the screen, which is our game.
 Click on the (pretty) small play button above the scene to run the game.
 4. There are indeed four modes in the game: